 The College of Social Work does not require a foreign language as part of its undergraduate program of studies.
 However, in order to graduate from Florida State University all students must provide the University with verification of completion of two units of the same foreign language in high school or at least eight semester hours of the same foreign language (or equivalent proficiency) at the college level.
 Students are expected to have satisfied this requirement upon admission to the University.

-Students majoring in social work are not required to complete a minor in another department, but must have a total of sixty hours to graduate.
+Students majoring in social work are not required to complete a minor in another department but must have a total of 60 hours to graduate.

 The purpose of field education is to provide students with a structured learning opportunity for development and reinforcement of appropriate levels of competence in the field of social work.
 Field education allows students to apply knowledge, values, and skills learned in the classroom to social work practice settings.
 As students undertake learning tasks within the reality of agency life, a vehicle is established whereby knowledge and theories can be applied, attitudes and values examined, and skills developed and refined.

-Undergraduate field education, SOW 4510, is a twelve semester hour course (512 clock hours) that requires the student to register for and successfully complete a thirty-two hour per week field placement for one semester.
+Undergraduate field education, SOW 4510, is a 12 semester hour course (512 clock hours) that requires the student to register for and successfully complete a 32-hour-per-week field placement for one semester.
 Students must register concurrently for SOW 4522, Integrative Seminar.
 The field education course is designed to help students develop the skills necessary for generalist social work practice.

 The College of Social Work encourages students to apply for the honors program.
 For requirements and other information, see the "University Honors Office and Honor Societies" chapter of this General Bulletin.